fluentmigrator/documentation/articles/runners/runner-console.md

 The name of the file to output the generated SQL to.
 The output option must be included for output to be saved to the file.

+## `--outputSemicolonDelimiter, --outsemdel, -osd`

+SQL statements in output file are delimited with a semicolon.

 ## `--namespace, --ns=VALUE` (optional)

 The namespace that contains the migrations you want to run.
 Default is all migrations found within the Target Assembly will be run.